connor4312/slimrr/README.md

 slimrr
 =======

-Got tired of building a whole application just for making static sites non-redundant, so here's a simple app.
+Got tired of building a whole application just for making static sites non-redundant?
+There's an app for that.
 Files like `name.html` will be rendered as [Mustache](http://mustache.github.io/) templates when `example.com/name` is requested, files ending in `name.php` will be `includ`ed.
 It's expected that those PHP pages will return their content as a string.

 Error files will also be looked for in the pages directory; to add a custom 404 page, for example, make `pages/404.html`.